cobdfamily/Jesspresso/README.md

 ## Status
 This is a work in-progress.
 Currently, we are in the research gathering stages and are pulling together all that is known about automating these coffee machines.

+## Supported Appliances
+You can find a [list of supported appliances here](./Appliances/Phillips/EP/README.md)

 ## Parts List

 + [92315-0810 Molex from Mouser Canada](https://www.mouser.ca/ProductDetail/Molex/92315-0810?qs=aFh11D4MR00yO3dXBCwL3A%3D%3D)